THE VFA PIONEER HISTORIES PROJECT

 JW: We talked a little about the Women’s Liberation Front.
 Tell me some of the activities you were involved in with them.

-DM: My view of what Women’s Liberation Front did, was it acted as the umbrella of the second wave.
-WLF was our version in Iowa City.
-The umbrella of the second wave, the umbrella of a whole bunch of things.
-The Iowa City Women’s Press, The Ain’t I A Woman, lesbian feminist newspaper that we published and I was on the collective in Iowa City for a long time.
-We published every two weeks and we held demonstrations and “take back the night.”
+DM: The Women’s Liberation Front acted as the umbrella of the Second Wave of the Women’s Movement in Iowa City.
+The first wave began at Seneca Falls convention in 1883 and lasted until white women won the vote in 1919.
+The Women’s Movement fertilized a whole bunch of things: the Iowa City Women’s Press; Ain’t I A Woman, a lesbian feminist newspaper that we published for several years; a restaurant called Grace and Ruby’s; Take back the Night; and a bookstore to name just a few.
+I was on the Ain’t I A Woman collective in Iowa City for a long time.
+We published every two weeks.

-I was living in a women’s collective, we had two women’s collectives then and I lived in one of them on Governor Street.
+I graduated from the university of Iowa in 1970 with a Teaching Certificate, but because there was a big recession, there were no jobs for teachers and I was unemployed.
+There were two women’s collectives in Iowa City at that time and I lived in one of them on Governor Street.
 My friend Linda Knox came in one day and said “Dale, look at this clipping, the carpenters union is accepting apprentices.
 Why don’t you go apply?”
-I did, I was always handy, I could always use tools.
-I talk about it in Against the Grain, the book that was published by the Iowa City Women’s Press.

 JW: Let’s hear it.